ephemeralenvironments/ephemeralenvironments/CONTRIBUTING.md

 - [Hugo](https://gohugo.io/), an open-source static site generator
 - [Docker](https://www.docker.com/), a platform to generate containerized environments.

-Using Docker for the project is preferred to minimize conflicts arising from machine, OS, or dependency variations.
+Using Docker for developing this project can help minimize conflicts arising from machine, OS, or dependency variations.

-### To get the project up and running Docker
+### To get the project up and running with Docker:

 1. Download and Install [Docker](https://docs.docker.com/get-docker/)
 2. Run `docker compose up`